bitcoindevkit/bdk/docs/adr/0001_persist.md

 #### Option 2: Return futures from persistence backend functions

 Another idea that was offered was to return something implementing `Future` from methods like `commit`.
-The idea was that it would minimize added dependencies and increase flexiblity by allowing the caller to `await` the result.
+The idea was that it would minimize added dependencies and increase flexibility by allowing the caller to `await` the result.
 In the end it seems less of an effort was put toward executing this idea.

 ## Decision